rapidsai/cudf/docs/cudf/source/developer_guide/library_design.md

 there is a write operation on a column.

 The core copy-on-write implementation relies on the `CopyOnWriteBuffer` class.
 This class stores the pointer to the device memory and size.
-With the help of `CopyOnWriteBuffer.ptr` and `CopyOnWriteBuffer.size` we generate weakreferences of `CopyOnWriteBuffer` and store it in `CopyOnWriteBuffer._instances`, this is a defaultdict whose key-value pairs consist of `(ptr, size)` as key and `WeakSet` as value containing weakreferences to `CopyOnWriteBuffer`.
+With the help of `CopyOnWriteBuffer.ptr` and `CopyOnWriteBuffer.size` we generate weakreferences of `CopyOnWriteBuffer` and store it in `CopyOnWriteBuffer._instances`.
+This is a defaultdict whose key-value pairs consist of `(ptr, size)` as key and `WeakSet` as value containing weakreferences to `CopyOnWriteBuffer`.
 This means all the new `CopyOnWriteBuffer`s that are created map to the same key in `CopyOnWriteBuffer._instances` if they have same `.ptr` & `.size` i.e., if they are all pointing to the same device memory.

 When the cudf option ``copy_on_write`` is ``True``, `as_buffer` will always return a `CopyOnWriteBuffer`.
-This class contains all the mechanism to enable copy-on-write for all Buffers.
-When a `CopyOnWriteBuffer` is created, it's weak-reference is generated and added to the `WeakSet` which is inturn stored in the `defaultdict`.
-This will later serve as an indication whether or not to make a copy when a write operation is being performed on `Column`(more on that below).
+This class contains all the mechanisms to enable copy-on-write for all Buffers.
+When a `CopyOnWriteBuffer` is created, its weakref is generated and added to the `WeakSet` which is in turn stored in the `defaultdict`.
+This will later serve as an indication of whether or not to make a copy when a write operation is performed on `Column`(more on that below).

 There is a case when copy-on-write will be inactive and return true copies even though the cudf option `copy_on_write` is `True`: